JayceChant/commit-msg/README.md

 # commit-msg

-A git commit-msg hook by go.
+A lightweight golang implementation of git commit-msg hook.

+Zero dependency, almost. ( `homedir` with only ONE file is the ONLY dependency, no indirect dependencies. )

 English | [中文](./README_zh.md)